Collective Dynamics of Dark Web Marketplaces: Conclusion

 \section{Conclusion}

-Considering a novel dataset of Bitcoin transactions for $31$ large dark markets and their users, we investigated how the darknet market ecosystem is affected by the unexpected closure of a market in the period between $2013$ and $2019$.
-The markets under study differed in speciality, language, and date of creation, and $24$ of them were closed abruptly due to reasons including police raids and scams.
-We found that the total volume traded on dark markets drops only temporarily following a dark market closure, revealing that the ecosystem exhibits a remarkable resilience.
-We identified the origin of this resilience, by focusing on individual users, and unveiled a swift and ubiquitous phenomenon of migration between recently closed markets and other coexisting ones.
-We found that migrants are more active in terms of total transaction volume compared to users who do not migrate, that they tend to privilege the same unique market as destination and that this is generally the biggest market in terms of the total trading volume.
-Our findings shed new light on the consequences of sudden closure and/or police raids on dark market, which had been previously raised in the literature and among law enforcement entities~\cite{europolDrugs,united2018world,decary2017police}.
-Interesting future research directions include the role of market closure on the emergence of new markets, refining the analysis to investigate whether scam closures and police raids may have so-far neglected effects on user migration, and broaden the research to include the effect of online forums on the performance of existing markets as well as on the migration choices after a closure~\cite{zamani2019differences}.
+We analysed a novel dataset of Bitcoin transactions on $31$ large dark marketplaces and investigated how the darknet marketplace ecosystem was affected by the unexpected marketplace closures between $2013$ and $2019$.
+The marketplaces we considered were heterogeneous in many ways and $24$ of them were closed abruptly due to police raids and scams.
+We found that the total volume traded on these dark marketplaces dropped only temporarily following closures, revealing a remarkable resilience of the marketplace ecosystem.
+We identified the origin of this resilience, by focusing on individual users, and unveiled a swift and ubiquitous phenomenon of migration between recently closed marketplaces and other coexisting ones.
+We found that migrating users were more active in terms of total transaction volume compared to users who did not migrate.
+Finally, we found that migrating users tended to migrate predictably to co-existing marketplaces which had the largest overall volume and the most numbers of users in common with the closed marketplace.

+Our findings shed new light on the consequences of sudden closure and/or police raids on dark marketplace, which had been previously raised in the literature and among law enforcement entities~\cite{europolDrugs,united2018world,decary2017police}.
+Interesting future research directions include the role of marketplace closure on the emergence of new marketplaces, refining the analysis to investigate whether scam closures and police raids may have so-far neglected effects on user migration, delving deeper into the types of user behaviour that can predict migration, and broadening the research to include the effect of online forums on the performance of existing marketplaces as well as on the migration choices after a closure~\cite{zamani2019differences}.
+More broadly, we anticipate that our findings will help inform future research on the self-organisation of emerging online marketplaces.